7 Incredible Day Trips From Melbourne

 With a full day on the peninsula — even with the long drive — you can see a surprising amount.

-Start your day trip with a hike up the other-wordly Big Drift: a gigantic sand dune in the middle of a forest.
+Start your day trip with a hike up the other-worldly Big Drift: a gigantic sand dune in the middle of a forest.
 It makes for some particularly epic photos and will have you feeling like you’re the only person around for miles.

 Our favourite hike in the park is the Mount Oberon summit, so we’d suggest going there next.
 It takes two hours to climb and descend, but the views from the top, overlooking the coastline and mountains, make it more than worth it.